 1st stage is 15 minutes total for unlimited sighters and then 15 shots for record;

-2nd stage is 12 minutes total for 2 sighter shots and then 15 shots for record.
+2nd stage is 12 minutes total for unlimited sighters shots and then 15 shots for record.

-3rd stage is 12 minutes total for 2 sighter shots and then 15 shots for record.
+3rd stage is 12 minutes total for unlimited sighters shots and then 15 shots for record.

-- Scoring will be marked as a score followed by the number of “X” ring hits thusly as an example for each stage and then totaled up for the match—“145-8X” near each set of 2 bullseyes (one score for each stage) and then a total for all three stages thusly—“428-22X” —which must be marked on the target and indicated to be the TOTAL.
-Also, the shooter must record his/her SHOOTER or TARGET NUMBER near the top of the target somewhere PRIOR TO REMOVING IT FROM THE TARGET FRAME to enable the “scorekeeper” to record it for the correct shooter!
+Scoring will be marked as a score for each stage followed by the number of “X” ring hits thusly as an example for each stage and then totaled up for the match—“145-8X” near each set of 3 bullseyes (one score for each stage).
+Also, the shooter must record his/her SHOOTER and TARGET NUMBER ALONG WITH THE RIFLE CLASS AND SHOOTER”S CLASSIFICATION near the top of the target somewhere to enable the scorekeeper to record it for the correct shooter!
 Any argument by the shooter after a score correctness determination by the SCOREKEEPER is reached will be deemed to be unsportsmanlike conduct and will result in the shooter being disqualified from the match.
-This is NOT TO SAY that one can not ask about scoring in the spirit of learning how scoring SHOULD BE DONE!
-Remember, if the round in question obviously “cuts” a scoring circle (NOT a “tear line”, but the hole in the target actually made by the passing of the bullet), it receives the next higher score circle value even though the main body of the hole is mostly in the lower circle (including the “X” ring, which does count as a “10” when totaling scores!).
+This is NOT TO SAY that one can not ask about the score in the spirit of learning how scoring SHOULD BE DONE!
+Remember, if the round in question obviously “cuts” (NOT a “tear line”, but the hole in the target actually made by the passing of the bullet) the next higher scoring circle even though the main body of the hole is mostly in the lower circle, it counts as the higher score (including the “X” ring, which does count as a “10” when totaling scores!).